esciencecenter-digital-skills/workshop-metadata/ds-sklearn/resources.md

 Further study
-- [Andrew Ng's Machine Learning Course on Coursera](https://www.coursera.org/specializations/machine-learning-introduction) Really good course!
+- [Andrew Ng's machine learning course on Coursera](https://www.coursera.org/specializations/machine-learning-introduction) Really good course!
 Will give you a deep understanding of machine learning.
 - ['Machine learning yearning' by Andrew Ng](https://github.com/ajaymache/machine-learning-yearning).
 Small one-page practical tips, about real-world machine learning setting that you often don't learn about in courses.
 For example: 'How to decide how to include inconsistent data?'.